vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### AllocateWithSeed
-- AllocateWithSeed: Similar to Allocate, but allows deriving the account using a specific seed.
+Similar to Allocate, but allows deriving the account using a specific seed.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},